6 Real-Life Mad Scientists with Peculiar Habits and Mental Disorders

 Other signs of OCD that Tesla exhibited that were seen as peculiar habits include his dislike for any physical contact, reluctance to touch human hair, obsession with cleanliness, and avoiding germs.

-The legend says that one time Pythagoras was under attack, and while on the run, he came upon a bean field but chose death rather than escaping through the area.
-His attackers then slit his throat as he tried to flee without having to go through the field.
+Legend says that one time Pythagoras was under attack and while on the run, he came upon a bean field.
+He chose death rather than escaping through the area.
+His attackers slit his throat as he tried to flee without having to go through the bean field.

 - Kurt Gödel